What is Dyslexia?

 Take our Self-Test

 Dyslexia is not just a severe reading disorder characterized by reversals.
-And it is not due to brain damage as mistakenly thought for the past century.
-Rather, dyslexia was discovered to be a syndrome of many and varied reading and non-reading symptoms affecting over 40 million American children and adults.
+And it is not due to brain damage, a myth that most people have believed for the past century.
+Rather, dyslexia was discovered by Dr Levinson to be a syndrome of multiple varied reading and non-reading symptoms affecting over 40 million American children and adults.

-Ever since the early 1970's, Dr. Harold Levinson’s groundbreaking research has continued to demonstrate that the symptoms of Dyslexia and related Learning Disabilities (LD), Attention Deficit, and related Phobic Disorders are due to a simple signal-scrambling disturbance of inner-ear (cerebellar-vestibular) origin.
+Ever since the early 1970's, Dr. Harold Levinson’s groundbreaking research has continued to demonstrate that the symptoms of Dyslexia and related Learning Disabilities (LD), Attention Deficit, and related Phobic Disorders are due to a simple signal-scrambling disturbance of inner-ear (and cerebellar) origin.

-In other words, the inner-ear acts as “fine-tuner” for all motor (balance/coordination and rhythmic) signals leaving the brain and all sensory and related cognitive signals entering it.
+In other words, the inner-ear and its supercomputer, the cerebellum, act as a “fine-tuner” for all motor (balance/coordination and rhythmic) signals leaving the brain and all sensory and related cognitive signals entering it.
 As a result, normal thinking brains will have difficulty processing the scrambled or distorted signals received.
 And the final symptoms will depend on:

 - the specific inner-ear (CV) dysfunction and pattern of scrambled signals,